superrnovae/ryzentosh/README.md

 ## Fixing Memory Errors

 CustomMemory.plist is included, but is disabled by default.
 It is advised to follow the official [docs](https://dortania.github.io/OpenCore-Post-Install/universal/memory.html) to remove the error.

-Port populated in current build: DIMMA2 and DIMMB2 as specified in [official manual](https://download.msi.com/archive/mnu_exe/mb/E7C02v1.5.pdf) by MSI.
+Ports populated in current build: DIMMA2 and DIMMB2 as specified in [official manual](https://download.msi.com/archive/mnu_exe/mb/E7C02v1.5.pdf) by MSI.

 Current Values:
  - DataWidth: 64 bits